 This couple of caches will bring you to a handful of bunkers and ruins in a forest near “Neuburg an der Donau” in Bavaria, Germany.
-It’s amazing that I first discovered this places through Geocaching even tho I grew up maybe 20 minutes away.
+It’s amazing that I first discovered these places through Geocaching even tho I grew up maybe 20 minutes away.

 The WiFo (Geocaching) Tour consists of 4 geocaches and a Bonus-Cache you only can find if you solved the four main caches.